OpenNews/opennews-website/_posts/2018-4-6-srccon-participation-howto.md

 * **How did you hear about SRCCON?** - this just helps us understand what works best in spreading the word about SRCCON.
 * **Would you be interested in information about free childcare?** - it helps us to know how many folks might be interested in childcare, and we'll have a bunch of info to share about it in the leadup to SRCCON.
 * **Would you like to join our mailing list for OpenNews and SRCCON updates?** - totally optional to join our email list, but it's a great way to stay up to date on what we're doing and upcoming deadlines.
-Whether you sign up or not for this list, you'll receive emails from us throughout the SRCCON process.
+Whether or not you sign up for _this_ list, you'll receive emails from us throughout the SRCCON process.
-* **Anything else that you'd like to tell us?** - anything means anything--can relate to needs for you to participate, or thoughts that didn't fit into any of the other answers.
+* **Anything else that you'd like to tell us?** - anything means anything—it can relate to needs for you to participate, or thoughts that didn't fit into any of the other answers.
 If you have a question and would like a quick reply, you can always [email us](mailto:srccon@opennews.org).
 * **Please confirm that you have read the SRCCON code of conduct and agree to follow it.** - the entirety of SRCCON is covered by our [code of conduct](https://srccon.org/conduct) so we want to make sure you know about it and agree to it.
 We appreciate your support for making SRCCON a thoughtful, welcoming space.

 Hit "submit" and your proposal is complete!
 You'll get an email confirmation that we received your form, and we'll see it in our review queue.
 The [call for participation](https://srccon.org/participation/form/) closes at 11:59pm on Friday, April 13.
 We will notify everyone who submitted a form by April 30.